Startseite

 The residencies include the use of facilities and technical infrastructure as specified in the thematic descriptions, as well as technical support by ICST research staff.

-Participants will receive a contribution to their expenses for travel to Zurich (up to CHF 300 for persons living in Europe, up to CHF 500 for persons living outside Europe), as well as a per diem to cover meals and accommodation in Zurich during the residency.
-Participants organise their own travel and accommodation in Zurich, with ICST providing assistance if required.
+Participants will receive a contribution to their expenses for travel to Zurich (up to CHF 300 for persons living in Europe, up to CHF 500 for persons living outside Europe), as well as a per diem of CHF 180 to cover meals and accommodation in Zurich during the residency.
+Participants organize their own travel and accommodation in Zurich, with ICST providing assistance if required.